crweiner/hacktoberfest-swag-list/README.md

 #### **Mattermost**

 - **Swag**: Mug
-- **Requirements**:
-  - 1+ merged PR: Mug
+- **Requirements**: 1+ merged PR
-- **How to sign up**:Create one or more PR(s) on [mattermost featured projects](https://mattermost.com/hacktoberfest/)
+- **How to sign up**: Create one or more PR(s) on [mattermost featured projects](https://mattermost.com/hacktoberfest/).
 If you contribute to Mattermost and it’s your first time contributing, you’ll also [earn some swag](https://forum.mattermost.org/t/limited-edition-mattermost-mugs/143/6) from us!
 - **Notes**: Check out the [Mattermost Hacktoberfest blog](https://mattermost.com/blog/hacktoberfest-2020/) for more information and read the [contribution guidelines](https://developers.mattermost.com/contribute/getting-started/) about how to contribute.

 #### **MayaData**